-Gwen Stefani: Marrying Blake Shelton To Spite Miranda Lambert After ACM Divorce-Inspired Speech?
+Gwen Stefani: Allegedly Marrying Blake Shelton To Spite Miranda Lambert After ACM Divorce-Inspired Speech?

-Gwen Stefani is sick and tired of hearing Miranda Lambert discuss her heartbreak in previous relationships to the public, knowing very well that she’s often referring to Blake Shelton.
+Gwen Stefani is reportedly sick and tired of hearing Miranda Lambert discuss her heartbreak in previous relationships to the public, knowing very well that she’s often referring to Blake Shelton.

 Lambert was pleasantly surprised when she took home the award for Album of the Year at the ACM Awards on April 2.
 For her acceptance speech, Miranda briefly talked about her heartbreak, which fans quickly linked back to Blake Shelton — a relationship that came to a rather abrupt end in 2015.